-This raises an important question: What is the waiting period for workers’ comp in Arizona?
+Did you sustain an injury on the job and are you curious about the waiting period for worker’s compensation in Arizona?
+You are not alone.
+The Arizona Department of Health Services reports that approximately 60,000 workers are required to seek professional medical care for a job-related injury in the state each year.
 The short answer is that there is a seven (7) calendar day waiting period for wage loss benefits.
 Medical coverage takes effect right away.
 Here, our Lake Havasu City workers’ comp attorney provides a guide to the most important things you need to know about waiting periods in Arizona.

 No Waiting Period for Medical Benefits